keviiweb/VBS/README.md

 * src/pages - Individual website pages. \_app is a special file for editing global settings
 * src/layout - Main layout of the page, with sidebar and drawers
 * src/constants - Any constants that are not stored in the database
+* src/helper - Helper functions such as calls to database, prettify strings etc.
+* src/styles - Certain styling files such as the one used for calendars

 ## Tech Stack